Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * **Xn** (RRF 3.4 and earlier only) LED type: X0 = DotStar (default prior to RRF 3.2), X1 = RGB NeoPixel (default in RRF 3.2 and later), X2 = bit-banged RGB NeoPixel, X3 = RGBW NeoPixel (from RRF 3.3), X4 = bit-banged RGBW NeoPixel (from RRF3).
 This parameter is remembered from one call to the next, so it only needs to be given once.
 Not all boards support all the modes.
 On the Duet 3 Mini, X1 and X3 select the NeoPixel output on the main board, while X2 and X4 address the RGB LEDs on some 12864 displays.
 * **Qnnn** (optional, RRF 3.4 and earlier only) Use specified SPI frequency (in Hz) instead of the default frequency.
 This parameter is not normally needed, and is only processed if X parameter also present.
 When using NeoPixels, only frequencies in the range 2.4 to 4MHz will work.

-### Examples
+### Examples (RRF 3.4 and earlier)
 <br>
 <pre class="cblock">
 M150 X1 Q3000000          ; set LED type to NeoPixel and set SPI frequency to 3MHz
 M150 R255 P128 S20 F1     ; set first 20 LEDs to red, half brightness, more commands for the strip follow
 M150 U255 B255 P255 S20   ; set next 20 LEDs to cyan, full brightness, finished programming strip
 </pre>